Strategic and operational risks

 Although boards need to incorporate an awareness of strategic risks into their decision making, there is a danger that they focus excessively on high-level strategy and neglect what is happening ‘on the ground’ in the organisation.
 If production is being disrupted by machine failure, key staff are leaving because they are dissatisfied, and sales are being lost because of poor product quality, then the business may end up in serious trouble before all the exciting new plans can be implemented.
 All of these are operational risks – risks connected with the internal resources, systems, processes, and employees of the organisation.

-What happened concerning these CDs is an example of an operational risk that has a serious impact if it materialises even once.
 Other operational risks may not have serious financial (or other) impacts if they only materialise once or twice.
 However, if they are not dealt with effectively, over time – if they materialise frequently – they can result in quite substantial losses.
-Again, a good example to illustrate the latter, would be a situation regarding a concern that security measures at a factory might be insufficient to prevent burglaries.
+A good example to illustrate the latter, would be a situation regarding a concern that security measures at a factory might be insufficient to prevent burglaries.
 The impact of a single burglary might not be very great; the consequences of regular burglaries might be more significant.

 Responsibility for operational risk management